Henry Thomas Neel (“Tom”) passed away in Klamath Falls, Oregon on April 22, 2020.

 Tom and Patty loved their travels with family and friends.
 He looked forward to annual family vacations, with Sun Valley, Idaho always his favorite.
 And every year found them in Hawaii and their home in Arizona.

 Tom was fiercely devoted to his friends, rarely withheld a helping hand, and never knew a stranger.
 He loved the Oregon Ducks, reading books of all kinds, and telling a good story with family and friends.

 John David Burns, Tom’s lifelong friend and former president of the Oregon State Senate, said upon learning of Tom’s death, “In the fifth grade he was the best basketball player on the grade school team and by the eighth grade he was the best player on the varsity team.
 But Tom’s defining characteristics were that he was always the kindest, most generous and humble player on the team.”

 He is survived by his wife of 57 years, Patty Janak Neel, son Scott Neel, daughter Heidi Neel Biggs, son-in-law Andrew Biggs, grandson Thomas, brothers-in-law Don (Mary Fern) Janak and Jim Janak, and numerous nieces and nephews.
 Tom is preceded in death by his parents Scott and Ruth Neel, brother, David, and his infant son Michael.

 Due to corona virus restrictions a service is not possible at this time.
 The family will hold a celebration of life when the quarantine is lifted.

 Memorial Contributions may be made to the Tom Neel Memorial, Klamath Community Foundation (P.O.
 Box 1903, Klamath Falls, OR 97601 or klamathcommunityfoundation.org).

-To plant a tree in memory of Henry "Tom" Thomas Neel, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Henry "Tom" Thomas Neel, please visit our floral store.